iluwatar/java-design-patterns/factory-kit/README.md

 **Programmatic Example**

-Imagine a magical weapon factory capable of creating any desired weapon.
+Imagine a magical weapon factory in Java capable of creating any desired weapon using the Factory Kit Pattern.
+This pattern allows for configurable object builders, making it ideal for scenarios where the types of objects are not known upfront.

 Upon activation, the master recites the names of the weapon types needed to configure it.
 Once set up, any of these weapon types can be summoned instantly.

 Let's first define the simple `Weapon` hierarchy.